 3. Keep kids rear-facing as long as possible.

-Infants need to sit in a rear-facing car seat until they're at least a year old and weigh 20 pounds, and preferably longer.
+The AAP suggets that babies and toddlers sit in a rear-facing car seat until they're at least two years old, or until they reach the maximum weight and height of their seat.
 That means that a nine-month-old who weighs 20 pounds and an 18-month-old who weighs 17 pounds should both be in rear-facing seats; kids with certain convertible car seats may be able to stay rear-facing until they weigh 30-35 pounds.
 "Children between one and two are 500 percent more likely to be injured if they're forward-facing than if they're rear-facing," Hoffman says.

 4. Go by body size, not age, when it comes to using seat belts.

 Keep your grandchildren in booster seats, no matter how uncool they think it is, until the car's seat belt fits their body size.
 Don't go by height, Hoffman says; a child's torso and leg length are more important.
 Here's how to know if a child is ready to ditch the booster seat: